 For the long term, as we have developed on our own the first iteration of teleoperation via 5G, we need to find 5G road authorities partners to create a strong partnership for future potential projects.

 What factors ensure safety in Remote Driving?

 The most critical part of remote driving is including people in the system.
-That means the remote driver is legally responsible for the teleoperated people and the most frustrating part for him is that it happens from several to hundreds of kilometers from him and it looks like a video game but it’s not.
+That means the remote driver is legally responsible for the teleoperated people, and the most frustrating part for him is that it happens from several to hundreds of kilometres from him, and it looks like a video game, but it is not.